jmdyck/ecmaspeak-py/README.md

 and to write software that processes a specification written in ECMASpeak (i.e., the ES spec).

-There's
+This processing falls into two broad areas:

  *  Static analysis of the ES spec.

+    *   We can parse the spec --
+        not just the HTML skeleton,
+        but also lots of textual content,
+        such as grammars and pseudocode.
-    This finds certain kinds of bugs and inconsistencies in the spec.
+        This finds certain kinds of bugs and inconsistencies.

+        (You could maybe also use it to do syntax-highlighting of pseudocode.)

+    *   We can perform static type analysis of the algorithmic parts of the spec.
+        This finds subtler bugs.

  *  Execution of the ES spec.